Viola biflora

 Viola biflora is a species of the genus Viola.
 It is also called alpine yellow-violet, arctic yellow violet, or twoflower violet.
 It is found in Europe, Siberia, Central Asia, India, Pakistan, western and northern China, North Korea, Japan, and Western North America.
+The species is listed as Vulnerable in the Canadian province of British Columbia, Yukon Territory, and the US state of Colorado.

+Taxonomy

+Viola biflora has the following recognized subtaxa according to World Flora Online including its autonym: